Difference Galois theory of linear differential equations: Appendix: Difference algebraic groups

 Let $X$ be a $k$-$\s$-scheme and $k'$ a $\s$-field extension of $k$.
 Let $Y$ denote the $k$-$\s$-scheme represented by the $k$-$\s$-algebra $k'$.
 We say that $X_{k'}:=X\times Y$ is obtained from $X$ via the base extension $k'|k$.

 \begin{defi} Let $X$ be a $k$-$\s$-scheme.
 We say that $X$ is \emph{absolutely $\s$-reduced/perfectly $\s$-reduced/$\s$-integral} if $X_{k'}$ is $\s$-reduced/perfectly $\s$-reduced/$\s$-integral for every $\s$-field extension $k'$ of $k$. \end{defi} Thus a $k$-$\s$-scheme $X$ is absolutely $\s$-reduced/perfectly $\s$-reduced/$\s$-integral if and only if $k\{X\}$ is $\s$-separable/perfectly $\s$-separable/$\s$-regular over $k$.

-To keep the reader from getting lost in the nomenclature we collect the relevant properties in a table:
+Corollary \ref{cor:sigmaseparablesufficesextension} is reinterpreted as: